sonocotta/esparagus-echo/README.md

 Since both devices are designed to be primarily used within the Home Assistant setup, the [software](/firmware) folder contains ESPHome configurations for both devices.
 - `media-player` is a simple external speaker based on the Arduino framework
-- `voice-assistans` is a work-in-progress configuration based on esp-adf pipeline and wake-word detection.
+- `voice-assistans` is a configuration based on esp-adf pipeline and wake-word detection.

 ### Home Assistant - media player